CBSE Class 7 > Class 7 Notes > Science (Old NCERT) > NCERT Exemplar Solutions: Electric Current & Its effects

 Explanation:

-• A wire carrying an electric current creates a magnetic field around it.
+• A wire carrying an electric current produces a magnetic field around it.

-• This magnetic field can deflect a nearby magnetic needle.
+• This magnetic field can deflect a nearby magnetic needle, so a needle placed close to a current-carrying wire will experience a force and get deflected.

-• The strength of the magnetic field depends on the current flowing through the wire.
+• The strength of this magnetic field depends on the amount of current and the distance from the wire - larger currents produce a stronger effect.

 Q2: Choose the statement which is not correct in the case of an electric fuse.